theias/ias_package_shell/README.md

 ## Check Out the Source

-The script should run just fine if you check it out and run it.
+The script should run just fine if you check it out, install the dependencies in rpm_specific (rpm systems), or deb_control (deb systems) and run it.

+## Building a Package

-You can build a package and install it, which will install into:
+You can build a package and install it, which will take care of the dependencies and install into:

 * /opt/IAS/bin/ias-package-shell/package_shell.pl

-## Building a Package

 ### Requirements